Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Drawing attention to these benefits — and many others — is one of reasons why we have created this comprehensive guide for any organization thinking about investing in a remote patient monitoring system (i.e., software, such as Prevounce RPM, and connected patient devices).
 There are many important considerations to understand, and we’ve covered them all for you.

 One of the most interesting trends of today’s healthcare climate is the increased adoption of virtual healthcare services and delivery systems.
 This includes remote patient monitoring (RPM), also described as remote physiologic monitoring.
 RPM was a concept foreign to most individuals before 2020, but that is changing as providers increasingly adopt the service and prescribe it to their patients.
+Note: You can learn about the interesting — and lengthy — history of RPM in this column.

 Still, many people still lack a firm understanding of remote patient monitoring.
 This guide provides a definition of RPM and contrasts the concept of remote patient monitoring with other terms often associated with it.